Resilience and wellbeing series

 Reflect on your experience as an international student and extend your social network.
 Gain support from counsellors and other international students in learning ways to adjust to a new environment, build meaningful relationships, and maintain positive wellbeing.

-Learn to recognise and assist someone developing a mental health problem or in crisis.
+Learn to recognise and assist someone developing a mental health problem or in crisis, including Mental Health First Aid (MHFA) training.